-Fun and interesting facts about the trulli houses of Italy, peculiar drywall buildings now UNESCO world heritage.
+Fun and interesting facts about the trulli houses of Italy.
 What they are, how to visit them, the history of trulli of Alberobello and the surrounding area.

 Have you ever seen photos of villages in Italy with small hobbit-like houses, with white walls and pointy gray roofs?